 New Editions of standards introduce significant changes.
 New Editions enable new concepts, such as the ability to support new functions or applications, or the introduction of new constructs or data types, to be introduced.
 New Editions are likely to have a significant impact on either existing users or future users of the revised standard.
-It follows that a full consultative process that provides an opportunity for input from as many stakeholders as possible is required.
+It follows that a full consultative process that provides an opportunity for input from as many stakeholders as possible is required for standards listed in Appendix 1, optional for those listed in Appendix 2.
 Proposed changes to a standard should be evaluated and tested wherever practicable.
 The approval of Member States is required before any New Edition of a standard can enter into force.
 All cumulative clarifications and revisions must be included with the release of an approved New Edition of a standard.